FOREX-Dollar tumbles against euro on spike in Bund yields

 NEW YORK, May 12 The U.S. dollar slumped against

-the euro on Tuesday for the first time in four trading sessions
+the euro and Swiss franc on Tuesday after a spike higher in

 German 10-year Bund yields shot up 22 basis